 Biology and Health Division

-Five research clusters (Agriculture, Environment, Biodiversity; Biology and Health; Chemistry; Mathematics, Computer Science, Physics, Systems; Social Sciences) were established in September 2019 within the MUSE Foundation, and subsequently designated as intermediate structures of the University of Montpellier when it was established as an experimental public institution in 2022.
+Five research clusters (Agriculture, Environment, Biodiversity; Biology and Health; Chemistry; Mathematics, Computer Science, Physics, Systems; Social Sciences) were established in September 2019 within the MUSE Foundation, and were subsequently established as intermediate structures of the University of Montpellier when it was created as an experimental public institution in 2022.

-The Biology-Health Research Cluster serves as a hub for scientific activities, fostering collaboration among research institutions and stakeholders, and providing a forum for scientific consultation aimed at developing joint initiatives among the partners represented on the Strategic and Structural Investment Committee (COMIS).
+The Biology and Health Research Cluster serves as a hub for scientific activities, fostering collaboration among research institutions and stakeholders, and providing a forum for scientific consultation aimed at developing joint initiatives among the partners represented on the Strategic and Structural Investment Committee (COMIS).

 Director of the Biology and Health Division: Pierre-Emmanuel Milhiet